prescient-design/StrainRelief/README.md

 - `pytest tests/ -m "not gpu"` - excludes all MACE tests
 - `pytest tests/ -m "not integration"` - runs all unit tests

+**NB** Tests requiring the eSEN model will be skipped if an eSEN model is not located in `tests/models/eSEN.pt`.

 ## Citations
 If you use StrainRelief or adapt the StrainRelief code for any purpose, please cite: